oVirt/ovirt-site/source/feature/detailedquota.html.md

 *   View Quota's defined/used for himself

+#### Enforcement

+*   Quota resources should be forced upon creation of disks (new disk, disk from template, plug/unplug attach/detach).
+*   Upon plug/unplug or attach/detach disks, the entity will still consume resources from its configured quota.
+*   Even in case the VM uses a QCOW disk (which is not pre-allocated), the total maximum size of the disk is taken from its quota, as he may need to use it all.
+*   In the future quota should also have enforcement for network usage and storage throughput.

 #### Notification

 Quota will have a threshold configured to alert when the Quota is about to be full.